 Blade steel, and the way it’s heat treated and finished, matters.
 I rate blade steel on a few different metrics: How well it holds an edge under “regular” use, how well it resists corrosion (rusting/staining), how well it resharpens (both difficulty of sharpening and how sharp it gets), and how the edge “wears” (whether it rolls versus chips.)
 All of these attributes depend on what contents are in the steel and how its heat treated.

-In general, Carbon content is related to edge retention (the higher the better), chromium is related to corrosion resistance (above 10.5% being considered a “stainless” steel) and elements like Molybdenum and Vanadium increasing performance in various ways.
+In general, Carbon content is related to edge retention (the higher the better), chromium is related to corrosion resistance (above 13% being considered a true “stainless” steel) and elements like Molybdenum and Vanadium increasing performance in various ways.
 Hardness is measured on the Rockwell hardness scale, expressed as HRc.
 Anything over 60 is generally very hard.
 There are also other metrics of edge retention such as the CATRA test which attempt to serve as a unit of measure for edge retention.
 Below is a summary of some of the popular knife steels and you can read more in this definitive knife steel guide.

 Lower End: BD-1, AUS-8, 8Cr13MoV